Dwight Ball

-Dwight Ball (born 21 December 1957) is a Canadian politician who was the 13th premier of Newfoundland and Labrador from 14 December 2015, to 19 August 2020, and an MHA.
+Dwight Ball (born December 21, 1957) is a Canadian politician who was the 13th premier of Newfoundland and Labrador from 14 December 2015, to 19 August 2020, and an MHA.
 He represented the electoral district of Humber Valley in the Newfoundland and Labrador House of Assembly, and was the leader of the Liberal Party from 17 November 2013 to 3 August 2020.

 On 3 January 2012, Ball began his duties as Leader of the Official Opposition and interim leader of the Liberal Party.
 On 5 July 2013, Ball stepped down as interim leader of the Liberal Party to run for the position permanently in the 2013 leadership election, which he won.
 He was sworn in on 14 December 2015.

 On 30 November 2015, Ball won a 31-seat majority government in the 2015 election.
 The Ball government was re-elected to a minority government in 2019.

 On 17 February 2020, Ball announced his pending resignation.
-Following a virtual convention on 3 August -- held in part due to the ongoing COVID-19 pandemic—Ball was succeeded by Andrew Furey, who assumed the premiership on 19 August 2020.
+Following a virtual convention on 3 August—held in part due to the ongoing COVID-19 pandemic—Ball was succeeded by Andrew Furey, who assumed the premiership on 19 August 2020.

 Early life and career

 Dwight Ball was raised in Deer Lake, Newfoundland and Labrador, and graduated from Elwood Regional High School.
 He attended Memorial University when he was 17 years old.
-His younger brother is Deer Lake's former mayor Dean Ball.
+His younger brother is Deer Lake's mayor Dean Ball.

 Ball was the recipient of the Bowl of Hygeia Award for his work as a community pharmacist that began with his franchising of the Deer Lake Pharmacy.
 Ball later bought a community pharmacy in Springdale.
 Ball is also the owner of several senior care homes and is involved in real estate development and venture capital investments.
 The towns of Deer Lake and Springdale have independently both named Ball as Employer of the Year for his contributions to supportive employment programs in the area.